wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 Before starting please login to your student VM and ensure your wis2box instance is up and running.

-## Exercise 1: viewing the wis2download dashboard in Grafana
+## Viewing the wis2download dashboard in Grafana

 Open a web browser and navigate to the Grafana dashboard for your wis2box instance by going to `http://<your-host>:3000`.